DMCC: Medical Devices from Design to Market Launch

 • Preclinical and clinical evaluations of medical devices

-Video: interview with a work-study student as part of INSIDE IS ISMA
+Video: Interview with a work-study student as part of INSIDE IS ISMA

 Download the route map

-LEARNING CALENDAR: 2025/2026/2027
+ACADEMIC CALENDAR: 2025/2026/2027

-All DMCC course units: PDF file
+All course units for the DMCC program: PDF file

-Xavier Garric, DMCC Program Manager
+Xavier Garric, Head of the DMCC Program